-Some people find activities like yoga and pilates calming and centring, even at levels they sometimes find challenging.
-Heraldo finds his pilates classes can sometimes stretch muscles he didn’t even realise he had!
+There are plenty of calming activities you can do within the comfort of your home.
+You could also join a group class, either in person or virtually.
+Some people find activities like yoga and Pilates calming and centring, even at levels they sometimes find challenging.
+Heraldo found his Pilates classes could sometimes stretch muscles he didn’t even realise he had!

 These sorts of activities can be done at a variety of levels, including at a very low intensity helping you to gradually build up.
 And they can have the added benefit of helping you build up strength and improve balance and coordination.
-If you want to try these out, try searching for classes with “beginner” or “low intensity” in their name.
+If you want give this a go, try out one of the low intensity videos in our list of resources.

-Sometimes, meeting a friend or spending time with family can provide the opportunity to unwind while being active.
+Sometimes, being active can provide the opportunity to unwind.
 Moving doesn’t have to be high intensity to count!
-A walk to the shops or a trip to the park can provide the chance to catch up and spend quality time together, while also keeping you both on your feet.
-You can track the walking you already do with the Active 10 app, or go on dedicated walks based around your condition with Walking For Health; both of these are liked to in the relevant resources section.
+A walk to the shops or a trip to the park can provide the chance to get outdoors for a short while, plus gives you the chance to top up your Vitamin D. You can track the walking you already do with the Active 10 app, which is linked to in the relevant resources section.